blue-sky-r/controllino-he-tools/README.md

 What to do if something goes wrong or does not work:

+* verify validity of values on the controllino dashboard

+* try to restart miner container or reboot miner if miner is in suspicious state

 * try debug / verbose mode - check usage help how to

 * try using explicit parameters (not default ones)